Almond Eye Surgery

 Young man with congenital lower eyelid retraction with sclera show and under eye hollowness underwent lower eyelid retraction surgery with canthoplasty (almond eye surgery) and infraorbital rim silicone implant.
 His entire journey is shown.

 Young transgender female underwent eye reshaping surgery to have less bulging and more uptured almond eyes.
 Procedure included scarless orbital decompression, lower eyelid retraction surgery with canthoplasty (almond eye surgery), and customized infraorbital rim silicone implant.

 For some, naturally looking almond eyes can be achieved through lateral canthoplasty, where the outer corner of the eye (lateral canthus) is repositioned and/or tightened.
 Lateral canthoplasty is a delicate procedure which should be done by an expert oculoplastic specialist.
-Dr. Taban has published a manuscript describing a minimal invasive technique to accomplish lateral cathoplasty, entitled “Aesthetic Lateral Canthoplasty.”
+Dr. Taban has published a manuscript describing a minimally invasive technique to accomplish lateral canthoplasty, entitled “Aesthetic Lateral Canthoplasty.”

 To learn more about cosmetic eye surgery, visit WebMD.com.

 What to expect during and after almond eye surgery?

 Almond eye surgery may be performed under local anesthesia with or without conscious sedation, dependent on extend of surgery It may be useful for the patient to be able to open his/her eyes during surgery to achieve an optimal outcome.
 As with most eyelid procedures, the patient goes home after Almond Eye Surgery.
 Consequently, patients expect to have bruising/swelling for 7-10 days.
 Pain is mild and only for the first day, controlled by oral medication.
 Patients in Los Angeles can resume normal activities after about a week, although complete healing takes weeks to a few months.